 Annual Swap Report.
-The Commission's Chief Financial Officer, in consultation with the Commission's Financial Consultant, Swap Advisor and Bond Counsel, will evaluate the risks associated with outstanding Swaps at least annually and provide to the senior executives and the Commissioners a written report of the findings based upon criteria set forth in the Swap Policy.
+The Commission's Assistant Chief Financial Officer for Financial Management, in consultation with the Commission's Swap Advisor and legal counsel, will evaluate the risks associated with outstanding Swaps at least annually and provide to the senior executives and the Commissioners a written report of the findings based upon criteria set forth in the Swap Policy.

 Disclosure and Financial Reporting.
 The Commission will ensure that there is full and complete disclosure of all Swaps to rating agencies and in disclosure documents.
 Disclosure in marketing documents, including bond offering documents, shall provide a clear summary of the special risks involved with Swaps and any potential exposure to interest rate volatility or unusually large and rapid changes in market value.
-With respect to its financial statements, the Commission will adhere to the guidelines for the financial reporting of Swaps, as set forth by the Governmental Accounting Standards Board ("GASB") or other applicable regulatory agencies.
+With respect to its financial statements, the Commission will adhere to the guidelines for the financial reporting of Swaps, as set forth by the Governmental Accounting Standards Board ("GASB"), Commodity Futures Trading Commission, or other applicable regulatory agencies.

 The Commission has interest rate exchange agreements with respect to its Senior Revenue Bonds, Series 2009A, Series 2010B, Series 2012B, Series 2013B, Series 2014B, and Series 2015A1.
 In addition, the Commission has interest rate exchange agreements with respect to its Registration Fee Revenue Bonds, Series 2005, and Oil Franchise Tax Revenue Bonds, Series 2003C.
-As of September 30, 2015, the aggregate market value of the swaps to the counterparties thereto from the Commission was calculated to be approximately \$157,301,625 (negative value to the Commission) with respect to swaps relating to the Senior Bonds referred to above, \$84,342,484 (negative value to the Commission) with respect to swaps relating to the Registration Fee Revenue Bonds referred to above, and \$292,839 (negative value to the Commission) with respect to swaps relating to the above-referenced Oil Franchise Tax Revenue Bonds.
+As of February 29, 2016, the aggregate market value of the swaps to the counterparties thereto from the Commission was calculated to be approximately \$195,573,150 (negative value to the Commission) with respect to swaps relating to the Senior Bonds referred to above, and \$103,157,632 (negative value to the Commission) with respect to swaps relating to the Registration Fee Revenue Bonds referred to above.
+With respect to swaps relating to the above-referenced Oil Franchise Tax Revenue Bonds, the aggregate market value of the swaps to the Commission from the counterparties thereto was calculated to be approximately \$2,708,931 (positive value to the Commission) as of February 29, 2016.
 See Note 4, Note 9 and Note 13 to the Financial Statements.
 The Commission does not have any interest rate exchange agreements associated with its Subordinate Revenue Bonds or Special Revenue Bonds.